igeligel/personal-site/content/08-09-2019/index.md

 | -- |
 | 53 |

-Exactly what we wanted to achieve in first place.
+Exactly what we wanted to achieve in the first place.
 Now we have a list of all ids which are missing.
 Based on this, we can work to recover the data.

 The query under the hood is working quite fast when the property which is queries like the `id` in this code is indexed.
-If the value which should be queried for is not indexed it will become a lot more harder to achieve.
+If the value which should be queried for is not indexed it will become a lot harder to achieve.

-One disadvantage of this query is that we do not query the additional data unfortunately.
+One disadvantage of this query is that we do not query the additional data, unfortunately.
 But it is better than querying the data manually.

-Under the hood the query is working so fast because of how indexing is working in databases.
-The table is normally splitted into a tree.
+Under the hood, the query is working so fast because of how indexing is working in databases.
+The table is normally split into a tree.
 Quite confusing but let us have a look at the following diagram.

 ![](./how-sql-requests.png)

-What PostgreSQL is basically doing, is that it will split the table internally in small tables which can be accessed fast.
-This is not the actual approach PostgreSQL will do but for simplification we visualize it like this.
+What PostgreSQL is doing, is that it will split the table internally in small tables which can be accessed fast.
+This is not the actual approach PostgreSQL will do but for simplification, we visualize it like this.
 So basically we have the following tables now:

 - `1-50`
 - `51-100`
 - `101-151`
 - `...`

 The `...` table will be of course also chunked into 50 steps.
 It is also important to understand that the number `50` is kind of arbitrary.
 PostgreSQL has internal calculations making this as fast as possible.
 This is also highly complex, so we will not look at it here.
+But because PostgreSQL is managing this mapping internally and exactly knows which table to query for specific Ids this can be optimized a lot for fast access.
+In our query, not the whole table would be accessed but just the two parts `1-50` and `51-100`.
+The other parts would be untouched and the database management system would end the query just after those two parts have been queried.